Bilingual Education Certificate for Catholic School Educators

 Molly McMahon

-Dr. Elena Sada, program director for the Roche Center's Two-Way Immersion Network of Catholic Schools (TWIN-CS), has more than 20 years of experience working with teachers and leaders implementing dual language and world language programs.
-As TWIN-CS program director, Elena oversees a national network of 21 dual language Catholic schools that share research, ideas, techniques, and resources to support students in becoming bilingual and biliterate.
+Dr. Elena Sada, Program Director for the Roche Center's Two-Way Immersion Network for Catholic Schools (TWIN-CS), has more than 20 years of experience working with teachers and leaders implementing dual language and world language programs.
+As TWIN-CS Program Director, Elena oversees a national network of 21 dual language Catholic schools that share research, ideas, techniques, and resources to support students in becoming bilingual and biliterate.
 She holds a doctorate in bilingual education from the University of Connecticut.

 Multilingual World: Multilingual ChurchCatholic schools are urged to "undertake the special effort necessary" to help students guard their cultures and language for the enrichment of the world.